Real-Time Ultrasound Physiotherapy

 Carrying a child is a physically demanding task.
 The baby’s weight places continual pressure on the pelvic floor muscles and stretches the lower abdominal muscles.

 The trauma of birth involves further stretching of the pelvic floor muscles and sometimes tearing.
 Hence, the pelvic floor muscles and the transversus abdominis become weak, stretched and inhibited.
 Along with this, a hormone called “relaxin” is released through your body during the months before and post-delivery.
-Relaxin makes the pelvic ligaments soften to enable the pelvis joints to stretch for the delivery.
+Relaxin makes the pelvic ligaments soften to enable the pelvis joints to stretch for delivery.
 This elasticity means that the transversus muscle has to work even harder to stabilise the pelvis and lumbar spine.

 The good news is that Ultrasound Retraining is very safe for the unborn child.
 The ultrasound equipment is the same as that used by your Obstetrician for routine pregnancy scans.

-Caesarian births have additional complications due to the cutting of muscle layers and in some cases, nerves.
+Caesarian births have additional complications due to the cutting of muscle layers and, in some cases, nerves.
 We highly recommend US retraining following a Caesarian delivery.

 More info: Pregnancy Back Pain